 Ease, efficiency, and effectiveness of communication are the primary goals of Erik's teaching.
 In the summer of 2017, Erik was selected to participate in the prestigious NATS Summer Intern Program hosted at the University of Toronto.
-There he was mentored directly by internationally recognized voice pedagogue W. Stephen Smith, and had the opportunity to learn from other notable teachers, such as Kenneth Bozeman, Mary Barton-Saunders, and Peggy Baroody.
+There he was mentored directly by acclaimed pedagogue W. Stephen Smith, and had the opportunity to learn from other master teachers, such as Kenneth Bozeman, Mary Barton-Saunders, Peggy Baroody, as well as distinguished coach and collaborative pianist Warren Jones.
 In the previous summer, he was a participant in the Singing Voice Science Workshop at Montclair State University, where he worked with Donald Miller, creator of VoceVista, Richard Lissemore, and Christian Herbst, among others.
-A lifelong learner, Erik is committed to furthering his own development so that he can better serve his students.
+A lifelong learner, Erik is committed to furthering his own development in order to better serve his students.